mui/mui-x/docs/data/date-pickers/shortcuts/shortcuts.md

 ## Disabled dates

-By default, the shortcuts are disabled if the returned value does noo pass validation.
-Here is an example where `minDate` is set to the half of the year.
+By default, the shortcuts are disabled if the returned value does not pass validation.
+Here is an example where `minDate` is set to the middle of the year.

 {{"demo": "DisabledDatesShortcuts.js", "bg": "inline"}}